RLogik/whales/README.md

     ```bash
     chmod +x *.sh; # grant execution rights to the shell scripts
     ./hello.sh "Captain..."
-    ./hello.sh "There be whales\!" # NOTE: Do not write "!"
+    ./hello.sh "Thar be whales\!" # NOTE: Do not write "!"
     ```

     If performed correctly, first the docker image will be created.